kesteckb/COMSM-SEGP/SystemImplementation/README.md

   3. Merge feature branch into local `develop` branch
   4. Test website in `develop`

-Creating steps 2 and 3 was a critical point for our team.
+Implementing steps 2 and 3 was extremely valuable to us.
 If testing fails during step 2, the developer knows there is an existing problem in develop.
 If testing fails after step 3, the developer knows a problem was introduced by the new feature.

 ##### Staging
 After new features were successfully tested, they were staged by merging the changes into `develop` via a pull request.
 In general, we preferred the GitHub pull request over a `git push` terminal command.
 The `git push` command has few guardrails and limited documentation compared to the pull request feature.
 Pull requests also allow members to delete the remote feature branch with a single click during the merge.

 In some scenarios, merges could not be automatically completed within a pull request.
 These situations usually resulted from file conflicts, which would need to be manually resolved.
 We allowed two methods to complete the merge.
-The easier of the two methods falls back to simply performing a `git push` from our *local* repository, where conflicts were already resolved during testing.
+The easier of the two methods involved simply performing a `git push` from our *local* repository, where conflicts were already resolved during testing.
 Members also had the option to follow steps GitHub recommended within the pull request.
 For both methods, Atom was used to resolve file conflicts.

 After we staged any change, we performed a quick test to verify the application behaved as expected.
-Occasionally staging developed created an issue with another part of the webiste.
+Occasionally, staging `develop` created an issue with another part of the webiste.
 For example, once two different members made changes to the quiz component, and during conflict resolution a variable name was renamed incorrectly.
 The resulting change prevented sugar content from appearing within the quiz and was missed during testing.
 When these issues were spotted, they were handled differently depending on their severity.
 For severe issues, changes were made directly in `develop`.
 For less severe issues, they were fixed within an existing feature branch and eventually mgerged into `develop`.

 ##### Publishing
-The final step of our continuous integration cycle was to publish features by merging `develop` into `main` on a biweekly basis.
-We chose a two-week period because we were more likely to find issues present in `develop` over a two-week period.
+The final step of our continuous integration cycle was to publish features by merging `develop` into `main`.
+We chose to do this on a biweekly basis because we were more likely to find issues present in `develop` over a two-week period.
 When publishing changes, another testing process was performed to identify any potential issues discovered during the merge:
   1. Test website in `develop`
   2. Test website in `main`
   3. Merge `develop` into `main` via a GitHub pull request unless conflicts required otherwise.